junxit/us-congress-bills-117/bill.md

 - **(1)** by redesignating paragraph (2) as paragraph (3); and
 - **(2)** by inserting after paragraph (1) the following new paragraph:
-  > - **(2)** *Assistance to Territories* Of the amounts made available under this subsection, the Administrator may use funds to provide grants to the Virgin Islands, the Commonwealth of the Northern Mariana Islands, American Samoa, and Guam for the purpose of addressing emerging contaminants, with a focus on perfluoroalkyl and polyfluoroalkyl substances.
+  > - **(2)** *Assistance to Territories* To the extent that sufficient applications are received, the Administrator shall use not less than 2 percent of the amounts made available under this subsection to provide grants to the Virgin Islands, the Commonwealth of the Northern Mariana Islands, American Samoa, and Guam for the purpose of addressing emerging contaminants, with a focus on perfluoroalkyl and polyfluoroalkyl substances.

 ## § 17.
-Clean Water Act effluent standards, pretreatment standards, and water quality criteria for PFAS
+Clean Water Act effluent limitations guidelines and standards and water quality criteria for PFAS

-- **(a)** *Review and regulation of substances and sources*
+- **(a)** *Deadlines*
-  - **(1)** *Review*
-    - **(A)** *In general* As soon as practicable, but not later than September 30, 2022, and biennially thereafter, the Administrator shall publish in the Federal Register a plan under subsection (m) of section 304 of the Federal Water Pollution Control Act (33 U.S.C.
-1314) that contains the results of a review, conducted in accordance with such section, of the introduction or discharge of perfluoroalkyl and polyfluoroalkyl substances from classes and categories of point sources (other than publicly owned treatment works).
-    - **(B)** *Inclusions* The Administrator shall include in each plan published pursuant to subparagraph (A)—
-      - **(i)** information on potential introduction or discharges of perfluoroalkyl and polyfluoroalkyl substances;
-      - **(ii)** any information gaps on such introduction or discharges and the process by which the Administrator will address such gaps;
-      - **(iii)** for each measurable perfluoroalkyl and polyfluoroalkyl substance that is not on the list of toxic pollutants described in section 307(a) of the Federal Water Pollution Control Act, a determination, in accordance with the requirements of such section, whether or not to add the substance to such list; and
-      - **(iv)** a determination, in accordance with the requirements of the Federal Water Pollution Control Act, whether or not to establish effluent limitations and pretreatment standards for the introduction or discharge of each substance described in clause (iii) that the Administrator determines under such clause not to add to such list and for which the Administrator has not developed such limitations or standards.
-  - **(2)** *Regulation* Based on the results of each review conducted under paragraph (1) and in accordance with the requirements of the Federal Water Pollution Control Act, the Administrator shall—
-    - **(A)** in accordance with the plan published under paragraph (1), as soon as practicable—
-      - **(i)** for each measurable perfluoroalkyl and polyfluoroalkyl substance that the Administrator determines under paragraph (1)(B)(iii) to add to the list of toxic pollutants described in section 307(a) of such Act, initiate the process for adding the substance to such list; and
-      - **(ii)** for each measurable perfluoroalkyl and polyfluoroalkyl substance that the Administrator determines under paragraph (1)(B)(iv) to establish effluent limitations and pretreatment standards, establish such effluent limitations and pretreatment standards (which limitations and standards may be established by substance or by class or category of substances); and
-    - **(B)** not later than 2 years after the date on which each plan is published under paragraph (1), publish human health water quality criteria for measurable perfluoroalkyl and polyfluoroalkyl substances and classes and categories of perfluoroalkyl and polyfluoroalkyl substances for which the Administrator has not published such criteria.
-- **(b)** *Deadlines for covered perfluoroalkyl substances*
-  - **(1)** *Water quality criteria* Not later than 2 years after the date of enactment of this section, the Administrator shall publish in the Federal Register human health water quality criteria for each covered perfluoroalkyl substance.
+  - **(1)** *Water quality criteria* Not later than 3 years after the date of enactment of this section, the Administrator shall publish in the Federal Register human health water quality criteria under section 304(a)(1) of the Federal Water Pollution Control Act (33 U.S.C.
+1314) for each measurable perfluoroalkyl substance, polyfluoroalkyl substance, and class of such substances.
-  - **(2)** *Effluent limitations and pretreatment standards for priority industry categories* As soon as practicable, but not later than 4 years after the date of enactment of this section, the Administrator shall publish in the Federal Register a final rule establishing, for each priority industry category, effluent limitations and pretreatment standards for the introduction or discharge of each covered perfluoroalkyl substance.
+  - **(2)** *Effluent limitations guidelines and standards for priority industry categories* As soon as practicable, but not later than 4 years after the date of enactment of this section, the Administrator shall publish in the Federal Register a final rule establishing, for each priority industry category, effluent limitations guidelines and standards, in accordance with the Federal Water Pollution Control Act, for the discharge (including a discharge into a publicly owned treatment works) of each measurable perfluoroalkyl substance, polyfluoroalkyl substance, and class of such substances.
-- **(c)** *Notification* The Administrator shall notify the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate of each publication made under this section.
+- **(b)** *Notification* The Administrator shall notify the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate of each publication made under this section.
-- **(d)** *Implementation assistance for publicly owned treatment works*
+- **(c)** *Implementation assistance for publicly owned treatment works*
-  - **(1)** *In general* The Administrator shall award grants, in amounts not to exceed $100,000, to owners and operators of publicly owned treatment works, to be used for the implementation of a pretreatment standard developed by the Administrator for a perfluoroalkyl or polyfluoroalkyl substance.
+  - **(1)** *In general* The Administrator shall award grants to owners and operators of publicly owned treatment works, to be used to implement effluent limitations guidelines and standards developed by the Administrator for a perfluoroalkyl substance, polyfluoroalkyl substance, or class of such substances.
   - **(2)** *Authorization of appropriations* There is authorized to be appropriated to the Administrator to carry out this subsection $200,000,000 for each of fiscal years 2022 through 2026, to remain available until expended.
+- **(d)** *No increased bonding authority* Amounts awarded to an owner or operator of a publicly owned treatment works under this section may not be used as a source of payment of, or security for (directly or indirectly), in whole or in part, any obligation the interest on which is exempt from the tax imposed under chapter 1 of the Internal Revenue Code of 1986.
 - **(e)** *Definitions* In this section:
   - **(1)** *Administrator* The term Administrator means the Administrator of the Environmental Protection Agency.
-  - **(2)** *Covered perfluoroalkyl substance* The term covered perfluoroalkyl substance means perfluorooctanoic acid, perfluorooctane sulfonic acid, or a salt associated with perfluorooctanoic acid or perfluorooctane sulfonic acid.
-  - **(3)** *Effluent limitation* The term effluent limitation means an effluent limitation under section 301(b) of the Federal Water Pollution Control Act (33 U.S.C.
-1311).
+  - **(2)** *Effluent limitation* The term effluent limitation has the meaning given that term in section 502 of the Federal Water Pollution Control Act (33 U.S.C.
-  - **(4)** *Introduction* The term introduction means the introduction of pollutants into treatment works, as described in section 307(b) of the Federal Water Pollution Control Act (33 U.S.C.
-1317).
-  - **(5)** *Measurable* The term measurable means, with respect to a chemical substance or class or category of chemical substances, capable of being measured using—
-    - **(A)** test procedures established under section 304(h) of the Federal Water Pollution Control Act (33 U.S.C.
-1314);
-    - **(B)** applicable protocols and methodologies required pursuant to section 4(a) of the Toxic Substances Control Act (15 U.S.C.
-2603); or
-    - **(C)** any other analytical method developed by the Administrator for detecting pollutants, as such term is defined in section 502 of the Federal Water Pollution Control Act (33 U.S.C.
 1362).
-  - **(6)** *Pretreatment standard* The term pretreatment standard means a pretreatment standard under section 307(b) of the Federal Water Pollution Control Act (33 U.S.C.
-1317).
+  - **(3)** *Measurable* The term measurable means, with respect to a chemical substance or class of chemical substances, capable of being measured using test procedures established under section 304(h) of the Federal Water Pollution Control Act (33 U.S.C.
+1314).
+  - **(4)** *Perfluoroalkyl substance* The term perfluoroalkyl substance means a chemical of which all of the carbon atoms are fully fluorinated carbon atoms.
+  - **(5)** *Polyfluoroalkyl substance* The term polyfluoroalkyl substance means a chemical containing at least one fully fluorinated carbon atom and at least one carbon atom that is not a fully fluorinated carbon atom.
-  - **(7)** *Priority industry category* The term priority industry category means the following point source categories:
+  - **(6)** *Priority industry category* The term priority industry category means the following point source categories:
-    - **(A)** Organic chemicals, plastics, and synthetic fibers, as identified in part 414 of title 40, Code of Federal Regulations.
+    - **(A)** Organic chemicals, plastics, and synthetic fibers, as identified in part 414 of title 40, Code of Federal Regulations (or successor regulations).
-    - **(B)** Pulp, paper, and paperboard, as identified in part 430 of title 40, Code of Federal Regulations.
+    - **(B)** Pulp, paper, and paperboard, as identified in part 430 of title 40, Code of Federal Regulations (or successor regulations).
-    - **(C)** Textile mills, as identified in part 410 of title 40, Code of Federal Regulations.
+    - **(C)** Textile mills, as identified in part 410 of title 40, Code of Federal Regulations (or successor regulations).
+    - **(D)** Electroplating, as identified in part 413 of title 40, Code of Federal Regulations (or successor regulations).
+    - **(E)** Metal finishing, as identified in part 433 of title 40, Code of Federal Regulations (or successor regulations).
+    - **(F)** Leather tanning and finishing, as identified in part 425 of title 40, Code of Federal Regulations (or successor regulations).
+    - **(G)** Paint formulating, as identified in part 446 of title 40, Code of Federal Regulations (or successor regulations).
+    - **(H)** Electrical and electronic components, as identified in part 469 of title 40, Code of Federal Regulations (or successor regulations).
+    - **(I)** Plastics molding and forming, as identified in part 463 of title 40, Code of Federal Regulations (or successor regulations).
-  - **(8)** *Treatment works* The term treatment works has the meaning given that term in section 212 of the Federal Water Pollution Control Act (33 U.S.C.
+  - **(7)** *Treatment works* The term treatment works has the meaning given that term in section 212 of the Federal Water Pollution Control Act (33 U.S.C.
 1292).

-  - **(9)** *Water quality criteria* The term water quality criteria means criteria for water quality under section 304(a)(1) of the Federal Water Pollution Control Act (33 U.S.C.
-1314).
+## § 18.
+School drinking water testing and filtration grant program

+Part F of the Safe Drinking Water Act (42 U.S.C.
+300j–21 et seq.) is amended by adding at the end the following:

+> ## § 1466.
+School PFAS testing and filtration grant program
+>
+> - **(a)** *In general* Not later than 1 year after the date of enactment of this section, the Administrator shall establish a program to make grants to eligible entities for—
+>   - **(1)** testing for perfluoroalkyl and polyfluoroalkyl substances in drinking water at schools that is conducted by an entity approved by the Administrator or the applicable State to conduct the testing;
+>   - **(2)** installation, maintenance, and repair of water filtration systems effective for reducing perfluoroalkyl and polyfluoroalkyl substances in drinking water at schools that contains a level of any perfluoroalkyl or polyfluoroalkyl substance that exceeds—
+>     - **(A)** an applicable maximum contaminant level established by the Administrator under section 1412; or
+>     - **(B)** an applicable standard established by the applicable State that is more stringent than the level described in subparagraph (A); or
+>   - **(3)** safe disposal of spent water filtration equipment used to reduce perfluoroalkyl and polyfluoroalkyl substances in drinking water at schools.
+> - **(b)** *Guidance; public availability* As a condition of receiving a grant under this section, an eligible entity shall—
+>   - **(1)** expend grant funds in accordance with any applicable State regulation or guidance regarding the reduction of perfluoroalkyl and polyfluoroalkyl substances in drinking water at schools that is not less stringent than any applicable guidance issued by the Administrator;
+>   - **(2)** make publicly available, including, to the maximum extent practicable, on the website of the eligible entity, a copy of the results of any testing carried out with grant funds received under this section; and
+>   - **(3)** notify parent, teacher, and employee organizations of the availability of the results described in paragraph (2).
+> - **(c)** *Limitation* An eligible entity receiving a grant under this section may use not more than 5 percent of grant funds to pay the administrative costs of carrying out the activities for which the grant was made.
+> - **(d)** *Definition of eligible entity* In this section, the term “eligible entity” means—
+>   - **(1)** a local educational agency; or
+>   - **(2)** a State agency that administers a statewide program to test for, remediate, or filter perfluoroalkyl and polyfluoroalkyl substances in drinking water.
+> - **(e)** *Authorization of appropriation* There is authorized to be appropriated to carry out this section $100,000,000 for each of fiscal years 2022 through 2026, to remain available until expended.

+## § 19.
+Analytical reference standards for PFAS

+- **(a)** *In general* Not later than 180 days after the date of enactment of this Act, the Administrator of the Environmental Protection Agency shall require each covered entity to submit to the Administrator an analytical reference standard for each perfluoroalkyl or polyfluoroalkyl substance with at least one fully fluorinated carbon atom manufactured by the covered entity after the date that is 10 years prior to the date of enactment of this Act.
+- **(b)** *Uses* The Administrator may—
+  - **(1)** use an analytical reference standard submitted under this section only for—
+    - **(A)** the development of information, protocols, and methodologies, which may be carried out by an entity determined appropriate by the Administrator; and
+    - **(B)** activities relating to the implementation or enforcement of Federal requirements; and
+  - **(2)** provide an analytical reference standard submitted under this section to a State, to be used only for—
+    - **(A)** the development of information, protocols, and methodologies, which may be carried out by an entity determined appropriate by the State; and
+    - **(B)** activities relating to the implementation or enforcement of State requirements.
+- **(c)** *Prohibition* No person receiving an analytical reference standard submitted under this section may use or transfer the analytical reference standard for a commercial purpose.
+- **(d)** *Definitions* In this section:
+  - **(1)** *Covered entity* The term “covered entity” means a manufacturer of a perfluoroalkyl or polyfluoroalkyl substance with at least one fully fluorinated carbon atom.
+  - **(2)** *Manufacture; State* The terms “manufacture” and “State” have the meanings given those terms in section 3 of the Toxic Substances Control Act (15 U.S.C.
+2602).